CranioSacral Therapy is a gentle way of working with the body using light touch.

 Others come for ongoing support in their busy lives and to help meet life’s challenges.
 Because it is so gentle and non-invasive, CranioSacral Therapy is suitable for everyone from newborns to older people.

-At Belfast Chiropractic Clinic, parents often attend with their babies following problems associated with difficult or traumatic births.
+At Belfast Chiropractic Clinic, parents often attend with their babies following problems associated with difficult or challenging births.
 Reducing tension and fear within the body enables the baby to settle into calmness and helps further development.

 Anne Matthews intuitively integrates her therapeutic skills from the areas of Chiropractic, Physiotherapy, CranioSacral Therapy, Pre & Perinatal Education, Baby Therapy and Child Development to assess a child’s needs and prescribe a program of tailored treatment.